 Indigenous Academic Success Program

-Our Indigenous Academic Success Program (IASP) offers various study services for Aboriginal and Torres Strait Islander students.
-These services are all:
+The Indigenous Academic Success Program (IASP) provides free study services for Aboriginal and Torres Strait Islander students at Charles Sturt University.

 How we can help

-If you choose to take part in the program, you will receive one-on-one support directly related to your subjects.
-You could choose to use this time either:
+IASP provide tutors to eligible Indigenous undergraduate students at Charles Sturt.
+If you take part in the program, you will receive an initial allocation of 10 hours for one-on-one tutoring.
+The tutoring is directly related to the content in your subjects.
+You could choose to use this time:

 - in blocks when assignments are due